-VCMT is the only college in Metro Vancouver that offers a part-time program.
+VCMT is the only college in BC that offers a part-time program.

 The RMT profession attracts a wide variety of people who are at different points in their lives and careers.
 Many of our students choose to pursue massage therapy training while continuing to work, or have families or loved ones they need to care for while attending school.
 Our part-time program gives you flexibility in your training to help you meet the many other demands in your life.

 The part-time program is 32 months, made up of 8 semesters.
 Students will attend school three days per week, with class from 8:30-4:30.
 The scheduled days could be Monday/Tuesday/Friday or a Monday/Wednesday/Thursday, depending on the intake.

 May 2022 – Start date of May 2nd, 2022

 January 2023 – Start Date TBD

 Level 100 prepares learners for successful completion of the program, and for entry into the student clinic internship.
 A significant portion of the instruction in this level is devoted to developing ‘hands-on’ skills to develop palpation and anatomical locations.
 Throughout the term, you will enhance your communication skills while using both medical and lay terminology.

 Level 200 courses continue to build on the knowledge and skills from Level 100.
 Students will gain confidence and preparation for entry into the student internship, such as clinical assessment and therapeutic exercise.
 New manual techniques are taught so students can begin to develop skills in order to treat therapeutically.